Prostitution in Costa Rica: Child prostitution

 Costa Rica is a destination for child sex tourism, even though the main source of clients was local, as reported by Tapiana Tregar, CEO of Fundacion Procal (a local NGO attempting to prevent and treat violence against women and children) in a 2000 article.
 In the same article, Bruce Harris, regional director of Casa Alianza (the Latin American branch of international child care agency Covenant House) said that; even though child prostitution was identified across Central America, the problem seemed to be more "out of control" in Costa Rica.
 Exact numbers of the children involved were unknown at the time, and the government of Costa Rica had not gathered detailed statistics.

 Costa Rican Congresswoman Gloria Bejerano cites globalization as one of the factors halting attempts to cease child prostitution, as access to communication and media technologies is widespread.
 While production and distribution of child pornography is a punishable offense, possession of such materials is not.

 The sexual exploitation of children is a significant issue in Costa Rica, and has drawn the attention of the public.
 Many sex tourists prefer to target children, believing that they are less likely to be infected with HIV.
 However, children are more susceptible to HIV infection than other age groups.
 The governmental organization Alianza por tus Derechos (“Alliance for your rights”) pushes for the implementation of new, harsher laws to coincide with the heinousness of the crimes being committed.
 Very few instances of child prostitution are actually reported to authorities due to the poor categorization of these crimes in legislation.
 Since 2004 the government and the tourism industry have implemented several initiatives to curb child prostitution, including education campaigns among tourist industry workers to report any illicit activity regarding minors.
-Anyone convicted of buying sex from a minor can suffer prison terms of up to 10 years.
+Anyone convicted of buying sex from a minor may be sentenced to prison terms of up to 10 years.